ktech6993/spring-boot-admin/spring-boot-admin-docs/src/site/docs/client/client-features.md

 info.tags.environment=test
 ```

+## Java Runtime Metadata

+The client automatically registers details about the running JVM.
+Each
+instance exposes the `java.version` and `java.vendor` metadata entries so
+the server can display the Java runtime used by the application.

 ## Spring Boot Admin Client

 The Spring Boot Admin Client registers the application at the admin server.
 This is done by periodically doing a HTTP post request to the SBA Server providing information about the application.